chef-partners/azuredevops-chef-extension/docs/index.md

 The tasks included in the extension are:

  - [Install Chef Component](/tasks/install.html) - Chef Workstation, Habitat, InSpec or a Gem can be installed using this task
+ - [Execute](/tasks/execute.html) - Execute any of the installed Chef components
  - [Helpers](/tasks/helpers.html) - Helper tasks used to update a cookbook version or setup the Habitat environment

 ## Licensing